How to Certify

 Work experience at the appropriate technical level is a very important factor in granting certification.

-Applicants with foreign technical work experience must acquire a minimum of twelve (12) months of relevant technical work experience in Canada to be considered for certification.
+Applicants with foreign technical work experience must acquire a minimum of twelve (12) months of relevant Canadian technical work experience to be considered for certification.
 Foreign work experience of one year or greater can be granted a credit of one year towards the two year relevant technical work experience requirement.

 Work Experience Documentation

-The applicant must provide:
+The applicant must provide on their on-line application:

 - The names and contact information for three professional references

-- A work history of technical work experience
+- A work history of technical work experience (including current work experience)

 - Detailed current job description signed on each page by the applicant's immediate supervisor.